 Convene a Bible study or small group with a focus on advocacy in Scripture and implications for Christian life today.
 Consider the following examples:

-- The Poor You Always Have With You, examines faithful responses to poverty, written by Dr. Foster McCurley for LAMPa.
+The Poor You Always Have With You, Part 1 and Part 2 examines faithful responses to poverty, written by Dr. Foster McCurley for LAMPa.

-- God’s Kingdom Is For Everyone: Discussion Poverty in a Christian Framework from the Pennsylvania Council of Churches
+Poverty Study Guide from the Pennsylvania Council of Churches

-- God’s Love for the Poor and the Church’s Response to It from the National Council of Churches
+God’s Love for the Poor study from the National Council of Churches

-- Convene a congregational “book club” to read and discuss a book about the role of the church in advocacy.
-Start with “Exodus from Hunger by David Beckmann of Bread for the World.
-See this Study Guide – Exodus from Hunger to use in a group.
+Convene a congregational “book club” to read and discuss a book about the role of the church in advocacy.
+Start with “Exodus from Hunger by David Beckmann of

 Use and promote/display the following public witness one pagers: